 Since 2019, access to Plitvice National Park in Croatia has been regulated in high season: the number of entries is limited to 10,000 visitors a day.

-Recently, Thai and Filipino governments have taken concrete steps to protect the environment, by closing temporarly Maya Bay beach (Thailand) and by limitating the visitors numbers on the El Nido beach (Philippines).
+Recently, Thai and Filipino governments have taken concrete steps to protect the environment, by closing temporarly Maya Bay beach (Thailand) and by limitating the entrance to the small lagoon near El Nido (Philippines).

 - Do I really want to see this site?
 Is my interest real?
 Or influenced by my entourage, social networks, a travel guide describing the place as “a must-do, must-see”?